A holistic scientific approach for greater performance at work and in the gym

 A source of: Salidroside, polyphenols, rosavins, tyrosol, flavonoids, glycosides, phenolic acids, phenylalkanoids, proanthocyanidines, monoterpenes, organic acids, essential oils, fatty acids.

 The bark of the Yohimbe has been used for thousands of years, most notably by the Bantu peoples.
-It's uses ranged from treating fevers, coughs, and bacterial diseases, to treating erectile dysfunction, as a natural Viagra alternative, and as a physical performance enhancer.
+It's uses ranged from treating fevers, coughs, and bacterial diseases, to treating erectile dysfunction, and as a physical performance enhancer.
 Recent studies have shown yohimbe bark to be very effective in helping both men and women burn off stubborn excess fat.
 It also has promising anti-depressive properties.
 Because of the powerful energising effects of yohimbe bark, it must be combined with plants able to strengthen the nerves in order to handle the surge of energy it gives, such as holy basil, rhodiola rosea, blue pea flower, and green tea.

 A source of: Yohimbine, alkaloids, monoterpenes.